 By the time the World War II had come to an end in 1945, the British were financially weak (sources indicate they were in the verge of bankruptcy) and were struggling to rule their own country, let alone their colonies.
 The victory of Labour party in the Britain elections of 1945 was received very well by our freedom fighters because the Labour party had promised to work on granting independence to English colonies including India.

-Lord Wavell initiated talks with Indian leaders for Indian Independence and inspite of several disagreements and disruptions, it was gaining momentum and in Feb 1947, Lord Mountbatten was appointed as the last viceroy of India to oversee the transfer of power.
+Lord Wavell initiated talks with Indian leaders for Indian Independence and despite several disagreements and disruptions, it was gaining momentum.
+In Feb 1947, Lord Mountbatten was appointed as the last viceroy of India to oversee the transfer of power.

 Why 15th Aug?

 It was Lord Mountbatten who had personally decided the date of Aug 15 because he had considered that date to be “very lucky” for his career.
 During the World War II, it was on Aug 15, 1945 (Japan timezone) that the Japanese Army had surrendered before him (Lord Mountbatten was the commander of the allied forces).